inkarkat/runVimTests/README.md

 introduced compatibility-breaking changes, which I don't like; the functions are now cumbersome to use, and the added commands don't offer much convenience, but pollute the test environment in my opinion.
-If you like, you can use my own fork of version 0.3.0:
+If you like, you can use my own fork of version 0.3.0; it also has additional assertions:
     https://github.com/inkarkat/VimTAP
 Note that nothing prevents you from using the latest, original version for your own tests.
 The default runVimTestsSetup.vim will automatically include